Mlamalerie/Battery-Analysis/README.md

 ### ⚙ How to run it

 Run save.py file pour commencer l'enregister.
-Un fichier csv quand la durée d'execution dépassera la durée maximal (saisie au début du programme).
+Un fichier csv quand la durée d'execution dépassera la durée maximal.

 ### the story of the code